inoxlang/inox/README.md

 **<summary>🗓️ What is planned ?</summary>**

+- Finish the transaction system and support persisting most data-structure types with accepable performance.
-- Automated database backups in S3-compatible storage
+- Automated database backups in S3-compatible storage.
 - A user interface for viewing and modifying the schema and data of databases.
 - Log persistence in S3 (note that Inox has builtins for [structured logging](#structured-logging).